ambadyanands/getting-started/README.md

 ***Facebook Page***

-Like us on facebook for events invites, get updates as they happen, and to spread the word to anyone you know who might be interested.
+Like us on facebook for events invites, get updates as they happen, and to help spread the word .

 [Grey Hats at UHM](https://www.facebook.com/greyhatsuhm)

 ***Mailchimp***

-Join our [mailing list](http://eepurl.com/ccSw3r) for bi-weekly newsletters
+Join our [mailing list](http://eepurl.com/ccSw3r) for regular newsletters

 ## 6. Basic Skills
 The following are some essential skills to help you get started.

 ***Command Line***

-The command line is what many hackers use to interact with programs, so get comfortable with it.
+The command line is what hackers use to interact with programs, so get comfortable with it.

 [Codecademy Bash Beginners Course](https://www.codecademy.com/learn/learn-the-command-line)